 I volunteered as a field assistant for the Plants of Baxter State Park Project in 2012-2014.

 As a master’s student in the Field Naturalist Program at University of Vermont, I worked with the Appalachian Mountain Club to assess a citizen science program monitoring alpine flower phenology.
+We published this work in Biological Conservation.
 At UVM, I also co-authored a Landscape Assessment for the LeDuc Farm property in South Burlington, Vermont.

 In 2007, I worked as a canopy biodiversity research assistant with The Nature Conservancy in Washington’s Ellsworth Creek Preserve.
 My team compared arthropod biodiversity levels between old growth and young stands in the Willapa Hills; I learned single-rope techniques for climbing trees and had my photograph featured in many TNC publications.